MrBSykes/azure-shared-responsibilities-analysis/README.md

 ## The Business Problem

-One of the most common and costly cloud security failures is **misplaced responsibility** — an organization assumes Microsoft is securing something that is actually their own responsibility, or they spend time and money securing something Microsoft already handles by default.
+One of the most common and costly cloud security failures is **misplaced responsibility**.
+An organization assumes Microsoft is securing something that is actually their own responsibility, or they spend time and money securing something Microsoft already handles by default.

 This gap causes three real business problems:

 - **Compliance failures** — FedRAMP, NIST 800-53, and CMMC auditors require documented responsibility assignment for every security control
-- **Security gaps** — assuming Microsoft patches the OS on an Azure VM (they don't — IaaS means you own the OS) leaves systems unpatched and vulnerable
+- **Security gaps** — assuming Microsoft patches the OS on an Azure VM (they don't.
+IaaS means you own the OS) leaves systems unpatched and vulnerable
 - **Wasted security spend** — building controls around things Microsoft already secures by default is engineering time solving a solved problem

 This project answers the question every cloud team needs to answer before any deployment: